valy1363/Futurama-project/README.md

 # Futurama project
-This is a website containing a forum based on the TV series Futurama
+This is a fan base website featuring the TV-series Futurama

 ## Installation and setup